Homeless decisions the council can make

 If you still disagree with the decision

-In some cases, you could ask for a judicial review.
+In some cases, you can ask for a judicial review.
 This means a court will look at:

 You can ask for a judicial review within 3 months of the review decision.
 You’ll need help from a solicitor to do this.

-You could ask the council for extra time in your temporary accommodation.
-This could give you time to find suitable permanent accommodation.
+Ask the council for extra time in your temporary accommodation if you need more time to find somewhere to move to.

 Intentionally homeless

-If the council gave you an intentionally homeless decision and rejected your appeal, they must give you advice, assistance and a reasonable amount of time to find a home.
+The council must give you advice, practical help and a reasonable amount of time to find a home even if they rejected your appeal.

 Letter template: stay in temporary accommodation after intentionally homeless appeal refused